Business Partnerships Associate

 - Demonstrate strong interpersonal skills with the ability to engage effectively with a wide variety of key stakeholders.
 Exemplify diplomacy and a balanced perspective when addressing competing needs and requests from stakeholders.

-- Serve as a key team member on the East Bay program team.
-Lead monthly presentations to youth about available internship opportunities, as well as team meetings designed to make thoughtful intern placements at employer partners.
+- Lead monthly presentations to youth about available internship opportunities, as well as team meetings designed to make thoughtful intern placements at employer partners.

 - Data & Evaluation